 The filtration system on this 5 gallon tank is a 3 stage unit using Marineland’s famous Rite-Size cartridges.
 These cartridges have to bother mechanical and chemical in the same package and are easy to remove for maintenance.
 The tank comes with a lid that is easy to move out of the way when feeding or cleaning.

-Great package with a great price.
-My biggest gripe is that you cannot place the heater in the filtration chamber.
+This cube design aquarium kit is a great package with a great price.
+My biggest gripe about the Marineland Portrait Glass LED Aquarium Kit is that you cannot place the heater in the filtration chamber.
 It’s recommended that you do not according to Marineland.
 I want to hide my heater with an all-in-one chamber so this is a big disappointment for me.
 The curved glass can look odd at certain angles, but not a deal breaker.
 The main money gripe here is the Rite-Size cartridge.
 It doesn’t use foam, which is reusable.
 The cartridges get thrown away after the carbon is exhausted, which means you need to continue to buy replacements.
 Long-term, that will add to your cost.

 Pros & Cons